American Society of Mechanical Engineers

 website: Formula SAE Racing

 Graduate Teaching Assistant (GTA) applications are available twice a year for Mechanical and Aerospace Engineering graduate students.
 For the fall term, applications are only available March 1 and due by 5:00 p.m on March 31, for the spring term, applications are only available October 1 and due by 5:00 p.m on October 31.
 Applications are not accepted prior to or after the due date.

 A GTA position provides competitive stipends.
-GTAs are also entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.
+GTAs may also be entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.